wp-plugins/the-casengo-chat-widget/readme.txt

 == Description ==

-**May 13, 2013: Casengo reached 10,000+ plugin downloads in only three months!
+**June 14, 2013: Casengo reached 15,000+ plugin downloads in only 4 months.
 Thank you for your support!**

 **Add live chat to your blog or website quick and easy with Casengo, so you can handle enquiries via email and live chat directly from your website.
 Casengo helps you to respond to customers faster than ever and improve their satisfaction with a groovy mixture of real-time chat and email.**